dikubab/Amharic_OCR/README.md

-## MMOCR for Detection and Recognition of Amharic Scene Text
+## Detection and Recognition of Amharic Scene Text using MMOCR toolboxs

 MMOCR is an open-source toolbox based and for details of installation and relate information see (https://github.com/open-mmlab/mmocr.

 Geʽez/Abugida/Ethiopic script has up 519 characters.
 For Amharic, we use 289-319 characters depending on whether we use Ethiopic numerals and punctuation.
 There are no capital or small letters.

+The datasets for both detection and recognition can be downloaded from the website https://dk-liang.github.io/HUST-ASTD/.

-## MMOCR usage for Amharic Text Detection
+## Amharic Text Detection dataset preprocessing

 We have two datasets for the detection task.
 HUST-ART is the real word dataset, and HUST-AST is the synthetic dataset.
 HUST-ART consists of 1500 training images and 700 test images.
 HUST-AST comprises 75,904 training images.
  To convert the datasets labels to MMOCR format, use tools/data/textdet/icdar_converter.py as follows

  python tools/data/textdet/icdar_converter.py det_datasets/HUST-ART -o det_datasets/HUST-ART -d icdar2015 --split-list training test

 ## Amharic Text Recognition
 We have two training sets and two test sets datasets.
 Tana (TN) and Waliya (WL) training set consist of 2.85 and 4M cropped words, respectively.
 HUST-ART and ABE test sets consist of 4039 and 5218 text images.
 We also have a validation dataset consisting of 14835 text images, which is the training part of HUST-ART and ABE.
 All five datasets are in LMDB format.

 MMOCR usage